Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Summary and Discussion

 A third limitation is related to our treatment of star formation.
 In our simulations, we use sink particles, which are relatively massive, to represent regions of the cloud that have collapsed gravitationally.
 Because our approach does not resolve individual stars, we adopt the same time-dependent light-to-mass ratio for all particles, which assumes a fully-sampled IMF.
 While our clouds are massive enough that a fully-sampled IMF is reasonable over the lifetime of the cloud, stochastic IMF sampling is not properly represented during the earlier formation stages.
 Sampling from the IMF would lead to additional statistical variations in the lifetime SFE \citep{grudic19b} on top of those we have found from turbulence sampling, since clouds that happen to form more high-mass stars early would be able to quench star formation more rapidly, and vice versa for those with late formation of massive stars.
 Simple methods for IMF sampling have been developed to address this \citep{sormani17}, but just as for turbulence sampling, IMF sampling greatly increases the total computational expense because multiple runs are needed.

 Beyond addressing the above issues, another important goal for future work is to include additional forms of feedback, rather than only radiation.
-In particular, stellar winds may be important at early stages after star clusters form (especially in very dense clouds), while supernovae may be important at late stages (in low density clouds with long lifetimes).
-However, the reduction of the CFL timestep necessary to follow hot gas implies considerably higher computational expense.
+In particular, stellar winds may be important at early stages after star clusters form (especially in very dense clouds; e.g., Lancaster et al. 2020 submitted), while supernovae may be important at late stages (in low density clouds with long lifetimes; e.g., \citealt{fall10}).
+However, the reduction of the Courant–Friedrichs–Lewy timestep necessary to follow hot gas implies considerably higher computational expense.
 This underscores the imperative for numerical algorithms that both represent the underlying equations accurately, and are performance-optimized for modern computational platforms.

 \acknowledgements